 Written by Laurie Bradshaw and Maddy Stutz

 Holidays and celebrations are some of the best times to gather with family to create lifelong memories, and families around the world cherish many traditions together.
-Here are a few of these traditions from holidays around the world.
+Here are a few traditional holidays around the world you may not have heard of.

 1. Christmas in Finland—A Time of Remembrance